 Although the tongue is small, its influence is powerful in human relationships.
 We should not underestimate its influence and power.
 A few misplaced words can devastate a community of believers.
 The tongue can destroy a reputation or undermine a colleague.

 Jas 4:16, “But now you boast in your arrogance.
 All such boasting is evil.”

 We can legitimately boast about some things.

-We need to learn how to manage our tongue because the use of the tongue has great influence on others.
+We need to learn how to manage our tongue because the use of the tongue has a great influence on others.
 A small use of wrong words will lead to great consequences.
-A few words can do great mischief.
+A few words can make great mischief.

 If we control our tongues, we can do great good; if we do not control our tongues, we can do great damage.
 The natural bent of the tongue is toward “iniquity” (next verse).
 That is why we must curb our words.
 A controlled tongue is a great benefit to man.